Why is Yandex asking me to change my password?

 Confirm that you are the account owner:

 - If you linked your phone number to your Yandex ID, request an SMS confirmation code, enter it on the page, and click Confirm.
-If you can't access the linked number, then click I can't access that number.
+If you can't access the linked number, then click I no longer use this number.

 If your Yandex ID is not linked to a phone number, answer the security question.
-Try to answer correctly, but if you can't remember exactly what you entered, then use our recommendations for help.
+If you can't remember exactly what you entered, follow our recommendations for help.

 You'll need to link your phone number after answering the security question.
 This will help you quickly and easily restore access to your account in the future.

 - If you didn't use a security question, phone number, or alternate email to protect your account, fill out the recovery form or contact support.

 - Use our recommendations to come up with a new password.